 - By providing solutions to important social and environmental challenges, they contribute to the Sustainable Development Goals (SDGs).
-In order to determine their contributions, the funds' activities have been mapped against SDG targets. - By supporting activities that promote CO2 storage and sequestration and reduce energy consumption as well as CO2 emissions, three of the funds work towards the climate goals set out by the Paris Agreement.
+In order to determine their contributions, the funds' activities have been mapped against SDG targets.
+Contribution to the SDGs is reflected in the funds' impact reporting. - By supporting activities that promote CO2 storage and sequestration and reduce energy consumption and CO2 emissions, four of the funds work towards the climate goals set out by the Paris Agreement.